Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Randomized Selection

 Putting all together, the next lemma follows.

-\begin{lemma} At the end of the candidate interval verification process, for every $(\tau,\frac \tau 6)$-run there is a verified candidate interval that is fully contained only in the run, and not in any other $(\tau,\frac \tau 6)$-run. \end{lemma} \begin{proof} From Observation~\ref{obs:candidate_int} there is an interval $I_\alpha$ that is fully contained in $u$.
+\begin{lemma} At the end of the candidate interval verification process, for every maximal $(\tau,\frac \tau 6)$-run there is a verified candidate interval that is fully contained only in the run, and not in any other maximal $(\tau,\frac \tau 6)$-run. \end{lemma} \begin{proof} From Observation~\ref{obs:candidate_int} there is an interval $I_\alpha$ that is fully contained in $u$.
 It follows from Claim~\ref{claim:contained_is_verified} that this interval matches the definition of a verified candidate interval and that in the process, the principal period of $u$ is found.
 Finally, from Corollary~\ref{cor:fully_con_in_one} follows that $I_\alpha$ is contained only in $u$. \end{proof}

-From the above lemma we learn that for every $(\tau,\frac \tau 6)$-run there is at least one verified candidate that is unique to it.
-Therefore, by finding all verified candidate intervals, we get at least one "certificate" for every $(\tau,\frac \tau 6)$-run.
+From the above lemma we learn that for every maximal $(\tau,\frac \tau 6)$-run there is at least one verified candidate that is unique to it.
+Therefore, by finding all verified candidate intervals, we get at least one ``certificate" for every maximal $(\tau,\frac \tau 6)$-run.
 Thus, all that is left is to mark all those runs.

-\paragraph{From candidate intervals to runs-partitioning} Our aim is to partition the string to long periodic substrings with small period lengths and to substrings that contain no such substrings.
-We will build a set $Q$ that will define the partitioning of the string accordingly.
+\paragraph{From candidate intervals to runs-partitioning.} Our aim is to partition the string to long periodic substrings with small period lengths and to substrings that contain no such substrings.
+We will build a set $Q$ containing triplets partitioning the string accordingly.
+Each triplet will contain two endpoints of a certain substring, its principal period if it is part of $(\tau,\frac \tau 6)$-run or a marker indicating that it should be considered as non-periodic.
+The triplets will be ordered by their endpoints' positions from left to right, and will cover the whole string.

 After finding all candidate intervals, the algorithm stores all verified candidates, meaning all intervals that are contained in some $(\tau,\frac \tau 6)$-run.
 The algorithm scans the verified candidates from right to left.
 We divide the scan into iterations, where at the end of each iteration a whole $(\tau,\frac \tau 6)$-run is processed and its endpoints stored in $Q$, perhaps without parts of his right margin in a case of overlapping runs.